SV Cross Country

 Communication

 Our runners have a group chat where they communicate with each other.
 However, I will communicate with athletes primarily through Google Classroom.
 The rest of our team website also has lots of great info, and you are welcome to follow our team on Facebook and Instagram.
+There is also a GroupMe specifically for parents.
+The link for this will be shared with them.

 Necessary Items